 Since 1970, the mission of the Center for Mexican American Studies (CMAS) has been to serve Texas and the nation as a leader in the intellectual development of Mexican American studies.
 The establishment of CMAS represents an institutional recognition of the importance of the Mexican American people in the history of the United States.

-CMAS accomplishes its mission by offering an undergraduate degree program, a master’s degree program, and a graduate portfolio program for masters and doctoral students.
-In addition, CMAS engages in community outreach efforts throughout the academic year that include hosting various lecture series, organizing an extensive public programming calendar, and fostering a variety of community and research partnerships.
+CMAS accomplishes its mission by engaging in community outreach efforts throughout the academic year that include hosting various lecture series, organizing an extensive public programming calendar, and fostering a variety of community and research partnerships.

 The Center for Mexican American Studies (CMAS) and the Department of Mexican American and Latina/o Studies (MALS) have moved to the Black and Latino Studies Building (formerly the Geography Builiding) effective December 18, 2014.

 The Center for Mexican American Studies (CMAS) and the Society for the Study of Gloria Anzaldúa (SSGA) invite submissions of artwork to be featured in an exhibition in conjunction with El Mundo Zurdo 2015.

 Your generous gift